 What will the funds from the proposed education levy be spent on?

-If passed, levy funds would prevent reductions to teaching and staff positions; maintain lower class sizes; maintain extracurricular and athletics programs; support Career and Technical Education and Advanced Placement courses; and avoid the loss of instructional time through potential furlough days.
+If passed, levy funds would prevent reductions to teaching and staff positions; maintain current average class sizes; maintain extracurricular and athletics programs; support Career and Technical Education and Advanced Placement courses; and avoid the loss of instructional time through potential furlough days.

 When will the District receive the funds from the proposed education levy, if passed?